OHDSI/DrugExposureExplorer/README.md

   - fix y axis
   - make height consistent
   - fix choppy gap distributions (or are those meaningful?)
+- more distribution charts for overall drug characteristics:
+  - single exposure days
+  - single gap days (with overlap)
+  - total exposure days
+  - total gap days (with overlap)
+  - gap days between exposures
+  - gap days between eras
 - connect to other data
   - overall patient timelines for individual patients
   - conditions, concomitant medications, measurements, demographics, etc.
+- data composition
+  - get help validating
+  - what to do with not enough recs for ntiles?